daliborivanovic83/WebCompanyMatchIT/README.md

 This test suite is designed to automate the testing of various functionalities of the Web Company App.

-**Below is the list of test cases used for automation.
-** Below is the list of test plans created for this Web app
+**Below is the list of test cases used for automation and the list of test plans created for this Web app.

 https://drive.google.com/drive/folders/1kahwa36rlUQohqzin2s4At5PNiCXUxEs?usp=drive_link